heimrichhannot/contao-social-stats-bundle/README.md

   -l, --limit=LIMIT            Limit the number of news article to update. [default: 20] -a, --age=AGE                Limit the age of articles to be updated to a number of days.
 0 means no limit. [default: 0]
       --pid=PID                Limit the news articles to given archives.
-0 means all archives. [default: 0] -h, --help                   Display this help message -q, --quiet                  Do not output any message -V, --version                Display this application version
+0 means all archives. [default: 0] --dry-run                Don't write anything to the database.
+API-Calls are still executed.
+  -h, --help                   Display this help message -q, --quiet                  Do not output any message -V, --version                Display this application version